Introduction

 This flexibility also has its advantages, though.
 It leaves room for techniques that are impossible in more rigid languages and makes for a pleasant, informal style of programming.
 After learning the language properly and working with it for a while, I have come to actually like JavaScript.

 There have been several versions of JavaScript.
 ECMAScript version 3 was the widely supported version during JavaScript’s ascent to dominance, roughly between 2000 and 2010.
 During this time, work was underway on an ambitious version 4, which planned a number of radical improvements and extensions to the language.
-Changing a living, widely used language in such a radical way turned out to be politically difficult, and work on the version 4 was abandoned in 2008.
+Changing a living, widely used language in such a radical way turned out to be politically difficult, and work on version 4 was abandoned in 2008.
 A much less ambitious version 5, which made only some uncontroversial improvements, came out in 2009.
 In 2015, version 6 came out, a major update that included some of the ideas planned for version 4.
 Since then we’ve had new, small updates every year.

 The fact that JavaScript is evolving means that browsers have to constantly keep up.
 If you’re using an older browser, it may not support every feature.
 The language designers are careful to not make any changes that could break existing programs, so new browsers can still run old programs.
-In this book, I’m using the 2023 version of JavaScript.
+In this book, I’m using the 2024 version of JavaScript.

 Web browsers are not the only platforms on which JavaScript is used.
 Some databases, such as MongoDB and CouchDB, use JavaScript as their scripting and query language.
 Several platforms for desktop and server programming, most notably the Node.js project (the subject of Chapter 20), provide an environment for programming JavaScript outside of the browser.